ibm-cloud-docs/account/account_faq.md

 You must contact IBM Cloud Support to open a support ticket and request that your account be deleted.
 If you have data that is associated with your old account that you want to save and move to a new account, include this information in your email.

+## Why is my account deactivated?
+{: #account-deactivated}

+Your account is most likely deactivated because an authorized user cancelled it or the account is suspended.

+At the discretion of IBM, users who violate the acceptable usage behaviors of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
+Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
+Otherwise, accounts can be suspended or terminated.

 ## How do I get support?
 {: #contactsupport}